gaknippel/AEAIHelper/README.md

 ### Installation Support 🙌

+install [ZXP/UXP by aescripts.com](https://aescripts.com/learn/post/zxp-installer) to use this extension

+launch the program, and then drag and drop the **"AEAIHelperCEP.zxp** in the program, and install it.

+finally, simply launch after effects and go to Window > Extensions > gemini CEP to open the extension.

-If you have questions with getting started using AEAI Helper, contact _gaknippel@hotmail.com_
+If you have questions with getting started using AEAI Helper, contact me @ _gaknippel@hotmail.com_

 ## Can I use AEAI in my free or commercial project?